dbd-challenge/dbdc3/docs/how_to_submit_runs.md

 DBDC3-AAA-jp-3.zip
 ~~~~

-Please describe the method used for each run in the body of the email.
-We will take it into
+## Where to submit your runs

-cosideration when we write the overview paper.
+We will notify the participants where to submit your runs when the formal-run begins.

 ## If you have any questions